bolt/core/UPGRADING.md

 ## Dropped Bolt provided migrations

-As migrations heavily depend on the used database and were incomplete to begin with, we have dropped database migrations from this bundle.
+As migrations heavily depend on the used database and were incomplete to begin with, we have dropped database migrations from this application.
 Instead, we will be offering a migration path or example migrations in these notes.

 In order to upgrade, you will need to squash your existing migrations.
 You can follow this guide, which is based on https://jolicode.com/blog/a-new-way-to-squash-your-doctrine-migrations.